MicrosoftDocs/win32/desktop-src/WinSock/tcp-ip-raw-sockets-2.md

 ---
+title: TCP/IP raw sockets
-description: A raw socket is a type of socket that allows access to the underlying transport provider. ms.assetid: 4cbe5505-75e7-454f-9e6b-f38bdc60bf6d
+description: A raw socket is a type of socket that allows access to the underlying transport provider. ms.assetid: 4cbe5505-75e7-454f-9e6b-f38bdc60bf6d ms.topic: article ms.date: 05/31/2018
-title: TCP/IP Raw Sockets
-ms.topic: article
-ms.date: 05/31/2018
 ---

-# TCP/IP Raw Sockets
+# TCP/IP raw sockets

 A raw socket is a type of socket that allows access to the underlying transport provider.
 This topic focuses only on raw sockets and the IPv4 and IPv6 protocols.
 This is because most other protocols with the exception of ATM do not support raw sockets.
 To use raw sockets, an application needs to have detailed information on the underlying protocol being used.